TCU Horned Frogs women's soccer: History

+Eric Bell became the winningest coach in program history with a 3–2 victory over Iowa on August 21, 2025.
+He would later be named Big 12 Coach of the Year for the fourth time after leading the Frogs to their fourth regular season conference title in six years and a ninth NCAA tournament bid.
+In TCU's round of 16 tournament match versus defending national champion North Carolina, Kamdyn Fuller scored the tying goal with four seconds remaining in regulation, forcing sudden-death overtime.
+The Frogs would win the match in a shootout, advancing to the quarterfinal round for the second time in program history.
+TCU again came from behind in the quarterfinal against Vanderbilt, tying the match with four minutes remaining in regulation.
+In overtime, Morgan Brown drew a penalty, and Sydney Becerra converted, clinching TCU's first ever trip to the College Cup.
+The Frogs fell to the eventual champion Florida State Seminoles in the semifinal, 1–0.

 Stadium

 The Horned Frogs play their home games at Garvey-Rosenthal Stadium, located on the south end of the TCU campus and adjacent to Lupton Stadium, the home of the TCU baseball team.
 It was built in 2000 on land that had previously been home to the Worth Hills Golf Course and had been acquired by the university from the Justin Boot Company.
 In 2010, the Jane Justin Field House opened at the north end of the stadium with updated locker rooms and coaches offices.
 The $1.5 million gift from the Justin family to fund the addition was the largest contribution ever at TCU for a project geared solely at women's athletics.

 Capacity is officially 1,500, with additional standing room available on the grass berm next to the bleachers.
 TCU has averaged more than 1,100 per match since 2006, except for 2020 when capacity was capped at 375.
-The attendance record is 3,648, set on September 4, 2022 in a 2-1 loss to Duke.
+The attendance record is 3,648, set on September 4, 2022, in a 2–1 loss to Duke.